 The translation of its name does not sound so sophisticated as it seems at first.
 In Sanskrit, “Ashwa” refers to a horse and “Gandha” stands for a smell.
 In the result, we have a name which indicates the herb, smelling like a horse.
 Even though today it is perceived as a repellent, in ancient India that meant a healthy sexual desire.

 The appearance of this horse smelling herb reminds an ordinary evergreen shrub, mostly located in dry regions such as India, some parts of Africa and the Middle East.
 The most valuable part of Ashwagandha is its roots that contain the highest concentration of bioactive (sometimes leaves are also processed).
-According to Ayurveda legacy, the preparation of Ashwagandha root begins with drying, then the next step is grinding with water or milk (ghee or honey can be added) till the paste is formed.
+According to Ayurveda legacy, the preparation of Ashwagandha root begins with drying then the next step is grinding with water or milk (ghee or honey also fits) till the form of a paste.
 Thus Ashwagandha beverage is made.
 Nowadays, the usual form of this supplement is Ashwagandha powder or Ashwagandha capsules.

 If we divide Ashwagandha into smaller structures, we will see a group of steroids called Withanolides.
-Each Withanolide has its mission, for instance, Withanolide IV has a beneficial impact on stress reduction and formation of neurons in our brain.
-However, each Withanolide hides in a particular part of the herb, that’s the reason why mostly the Ashwagandha root is processed into a beverage - it stores the most valuable compounds.
+Each Withanolide has its mission - for example, Withanolide IV has a beneficial impact on stress reduction and formation of neurons in our brain.
+However, each Withanolide hides in a particular part of the herb, that’s the reason why most people process the Ashwagandha root into a beverage - it stores the most valuable compounds.
 Besides, Ashwagandha leaves contain much higher levels of Withaferin A, which is toxic to cells (unless a qualified specialist knows how to prepare it).
-A very safe version of Ashwagandha is KSM-66 that is characterized as low-toxic.
+A very safe version of Ashwagandha is KSM-66 which is low-toxic.

 1. Ashwagandha as a stress fighter